kanielrkirby/kanielrkirby/README.md

 # Hey there! 👋

 I'm Kaniel.
-Currently using NeoVim, NixOS, and hopes and dreams to run my life.
+Currently using Helix, NixOS, and hopes and dreams to run my life.
 Learning all about Rust-WebAssembly and legacy .NET (separately, thankfully).

 ## 🔧 Technologies & Tools